In this destination trip report, we take a leisurely half-day walk around the major sights of Rome.

 In such a case, why wouldn’t you go into town and walk a bit around and see something?
 Whether it’s your first or tenth time in Rome – in any case it’s absolutely worth the effort to go into town.

-Given that I spent quite some hours working behind my desk, I decided not to visit anything but to stretch my legs a bit for a leisurely stroll along some of the major sights in the city centre while stopping a few times for some food and some drinks.
+Given that I spent quite some hours working behind my desk, I decided not to visit anything but to stretch my legs a bit and take a leisurely stroll along some of the major sights in the city centre while stopping a few times for some food and some drinks.

 I therefore wouldn’t recommend duplicating my entire route if it’s your first time in Rome, as it will be way too hurried with too little time to actually see each sight.